FAQ (Frequently Asked Questions)

 A7.
 No. There is no compatibility.

-Unfortunately, there is no data compatibility between the two.
-Please understand.
+Unfortunately, there is no data compatibility between the two formats.
+Thank you for your understanding.

 Q8.
 Is there a Viewer?

 A9.
-Glue is a function that automatically attaches the vertices of an ArtMesh to each other.
+Glue is a function that automatically attaches the vertices of ArtMeshes to each other.

-The weight (percentage of adsorption) is also adjustable, and the percentage can be changed gradually.
+The weight (percentage of adhesion) is also adjustable, and the percentage can be changed gradually.

 For more information, please see the “Glue” page.